-There are no implications or recommendations arising for this site.
 Monitoring of the inclinometers should be continued to check the integrity and stability of the piles.
-Residents have reported to the local authority of apparent movement at the sailing club below borehole A001, where the ground has recently been resurfaced and levelled due to deformation of the old surface.
-The cause of this apparent movement is uncertain.
-Inclinometer trends at A001 will be reviewed in this next monitoring report.
+In early 2019, residents reported to the local authority of apparent movement at the sailing club below borehole A001, where the ground has recently been resurfaced and levelled due to deformation of the old surface.
+The cause of this apparent movement is uncertain, and inclinometer trends during this monitoring period indicate no evidence for significant movement.